 8. Review the Student Information, which includes Student name, Student ID, Grade level, the Course Title, and the number of Days Absent before taking attendance.

-The Course Title column displays when the teacher has the preference Combine sections in the same period for taking attendance enabled in Preferences.
+The Course Title column displays when the teacher has the preference Combine sections for taking attendance enabled in Preferences.
 The column displays the course the student is enrolled in for easier distinction.
 The Course Title column will also display for administrators via the Take Attendance (Teacher Programs) screen when the teacher has the preference enabled.

 9. Attendance defaults to Present.
 Select the correct radio button if the attendance code differs from the default, such as Unexcused Absence, Unexcused Tardy, etc.